-As an adult, I attended several treatment programs designed for alcoholics which helped with the compulsions temporarily but it never got to the core of what happened to me and why I was always so afraid.
+As an adult, I attended several treatment programs designed for alcoholics which helped with some of my issues temporarily but it never got to the core of what happened to me and why I was always so afraid.
 All the while, I suffered emotionally, physically, and financially until I was able to break away to find my peace.

 When it First Began

 I first remember these dark feelings at the age of six years old that I now have the knowledge to attribute to my PTSS.
 Throughout my life, I endured many labels of shame from my family, therapists and the labels of shame imposed by many other societal systems — all of which I now know are not true.

 It isn’t me — it’s what happened to me.
 As I am relieved of my stress, I am relieved of my life-long compulsions.
 Things in my life are much clearer now due to the “clearing away” of the never-ending panic and drama that always surrounds those feelings.